Wildhoney/ngCrossfilter/README.md

 $scope.words = new Crossfilter(response.data, 'id', 'persistent');
 ```

 `ngCrossfilter`'s constructor accepts three parameters &ndash; the last two being optional.
-With the second parameter you can change the primary key &ndash; which will otherwise default to the first property in the first model; whereas the third parameter allows you to change the filtering strategy &ndash; either `persistent` or `transient`.
+With the second parameter you can change the primary key &ndash; which will otherwise default to the first property in the first model; whereas the third parameter allows you to change the <a href="#custom-filtering">filtering strategy</a> &ndash; either `persistent` or `transient`.

 For timing information and other useful information for development, you can enable debug mode.